 For Parent Governor posts, a note will usually be sent out to all families with children on the school roll at the time the vacancy is being recruited for, with a brief outline of skills sought, inviting people to come forward if interested in the role.
 Occasionally, a number of parents say they are interested and, unless there are withdrawals, a paper-based vote takes place.
 In many cases, however, there is no vote, so please do not let this put you off applying for a post.

-Commitment-wise, there are usually 4-5 Full Governing Board meetings per school year (1-2 per term) and regular meetings of subsidiary committees.
+Commitment-wise, there are 9 Full Governing Board meetings per school year (3 per term) with an informal pre-meet at the start of each new academic year.
+A meeting calendar is agreed in advance for the year and these meetings, which are professionally clerked and last for up to 2 hours, take place during and after school-hours to enable governors with different commitments and invited staff members to attend.
 Governors are expected to undertake training in their own time to remain fully abreast of statutory requirements and be able to apply their knowledge and skills effectively within an educational context.